Princeton Review: WIU "Best in the Midwest"

 August 27, 2014

-MACOMB/MOLINE, IL -- Western Illinois University's top ranking by The Princeton Review has reached a milestone this year.
-The 2015 ranking as a "Best Midwestern College" marks 10 years that Western has been named to The Princeton Review list.
+MACOMB/MOLINE, IL — Western Illinois University's top ranking by The Princeton Review has reached a milestone this year.
+The 2015 ranking as a "Best Midwestern College" marks 11 years — more than an entire decade — that Western has been named to The Princeton Review list.

 Western is one of 159 regional universities, and one of three Illinois public institutions, named to the "Best in the Midwest" list by The Princeton Review.
 The colleges and universities included in the "Best in the Midwest" list are located in 12 states: Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota and Wisconsin.
 Collectively, the 648 colleges named "regional best(s)" comprise 25 percent of the nation's 2,500 four-year colleges, according to The Princeton Review.